IlyaGulya/setup-crowdin-cli/memory-bank/techContext.md

 - **GraalVM**: For creating native executables from Java applications
 - **Crowdin CLI**: The tool we're packaging and distributing
 - **Docker**: For creating and storing binary containers
+- **Java Bytecode Manipulation**: For removing AWT dependencies from the JAR

 ### GitHub-Specific Technologies
 - **GitHub Releases API**: For creating releases with assets